- Find meetings near you

 - Participating in a sober activity, such as a community sport

-- Visiting a public social space where you feel comfortable and no alcohol is offered, such as a gym class or coffee shop music event
+- Visiting a public social space where you feel comfortable and no alcohol is offered, such as a gym class or a coffee shop

 - Volunteering